Globally-centered autocovariances in MCMC: Globally-centered autocovariance

 \section{Globally-centered autocovariance}

 Let $P$ denote the Markov transition kernel that uniquely determines the ACvF under stationarity.
 Recall that the sample mean of the $s${th} Markov chain is $\bar{X}_s$ and denote the global mean vector by $\bar{\bar{X}} = m^{-1}\sum_{s = 1}^{m}\bar{X}_s$.
-The global mean is a naturally superior estimator of $\mu$ compared to $\bar{X}_s$.
 For $k \geq 0$, we define the globally-centered ACvF (G-ACvF) estimator for the $s${th} Markov chain as